In the Kitchen with Sigona’s Featuring: Wild Swordfish

 - Parsley for garnish

-Pour wine sauce over fish and garnish with fresh chopped parsley.
+To serve, pour the wine sauce over the fish and garnish with chopped fresh parsley.
+Serve along with sides of your choice.

 Grilled Swordfish with a Local Hachiya Persimmon & Ginger Sauce